Graduate Admissions

 *Click here to see which states we are authorized to deliver university-level distance and online education.

-• The GPA required for admission is a 3.2 on a 4.0 scale (calculated on the last 60 hours of their BSN degree) or a minimum of 3.2 for their MSN.
+• A GPA of a 3.2 on a 4.0 scale is required for admission (calculated on the last 60 hours of their BSN degree) or a minimum of 3.2 for their MSN.

-• Current unencumbered licensure in the state in which the student completes clinical requirements.
+• A current unencumbered licensure in the state in which the student completes clinical requirements.

-• The following two courses are pre-requisites to progression in the MSN and BSN-DNP programs; however, they can be taken at UMKC along with your program of study in the first semester (it is strongly recommended to complete prior to applying);
+• The following two courses are pre-requisites to progression in the MSN and BSN-DNP programs; students are permitted to complete the pre-requisite courses once admitted to the program as degree-seeking;

 • Graduate level statistics course with a minimum grade of B.

-• A free-standing undergraduate health assessment course which needs to be completed in the first summer or fall semester with a minimum grade of B.
+• A free-standing undergraduate health assessment course which needs to be completed by the first summer or fall semester with a minimum grade of B.

-• MSN PMHNP Applicants: Applicants interested in the Standard Plan of Study; Graduate Statistics will need to be completed prior to the start of the program to be approved for the Standard Plan of Study.
-If not completed only the Extended Plan of Study will be an option.
+• MSN PMHNP Applicants: For applicants interested in the Standard Plan of Study, Graduate Statistics will need to be completed prior to the start of the program to be approved for the Standard Plan of Study.
+If not completed, only the Extended Plan of Study will be an option.

 The following three courses are pre-requisites to progression in the Post-MSN DNP program;